Careers & Internships

 Legislation: IPIOP clerks research and draft memoranda on critical issues before Congress, and attend hearings.
 Clerks learn about the legislative process, which is the critical opportunity for public interest organizations to make a case directly to lawmakers, to engage in discussion about the details of proposed legislation, and to establish connections with critical committees and decision makers.

 Government Oversight: The Freedom of Information Act (FOIA) is a powerful tool for public interest organizations to learn about otherwise inscrutable governmental activities and to promote public oversight.
-Each IPIOP clerk researches, drafts, and submits a FOIA request on a controversial issue to one of many governmental agencies.
+IPIOP clerks research, draft, and submit FOIA requests on a controversial issue to one of many governmental agencies.
 Clerks also assist in litigating pending FOIA matters.

 Litigation: Clerks assist EPIC staff in developing litigation strategy in key cases with significant impact on critical Internet issues.
 Clerk activities in this area include drafting memoranda, meeting with attorneys, and attending court hearings.